 Additional information about the board set is provided below.

-In the US, Gary Kaufman has created reproductions of several vintage Altair boards.
-I used one of his 8800 CPU replica boards in the Altair 8800c.
+Gary Kaufman has created a reproduction of the Altair 8800 CPU board and the four-slot motherboard.
 Visit Gary's website here.
 You can also reach Gary at gkaufman followed by ASCII 0x40 followed by the-planet followed by ASCII 0x2E org.

 In the UK, visit the JM Precision Components website.
-They have also created reproductions of several Altair boards.
+They have created reproductions of several Altair boards.

 The 9-slot motherboard used in the demonstrated system is available through Todd Goodman as listed on the RetroBrew Computers website.
 Scroll down the page to the "S-100 Bus Boards" section and look for "Backplane (9 slot, terminated) - V4" in the table.
 Todd's contact information is at the bottom of the page.